Virginia Tech® home

 • Removes barriers to programs or services or dismantles systems of oppression, privilege, and power on campus

-• Contributes to a socially just environment in the department, division, university, or community.
+• Contributes to an inclusive environment in the department, division, university, or community.

 Presented to the Student Affairs employee or group of employees who create an environment or experience that promotes well-being and encourages success in others, centered on a sense of purpose, physical and emotional well-being, supportive relationships, financial security, or community satisfaction.